ICS427-Hangman/EvilHangman/README.md

 ## Progress:

-1. A working website with simple design of web application.
+1. A working website with a simple design of web application.

 <img src="doc/home.png">

 2. Working security questions.
-It appears when user signup an account.
-Right now, admin where the only person who can see those answers
+It appears when the user signup an account.
+Right now, the admin where the only person who can see those answers.

 <img src="doc/sp.png">
 <img src="doc/sq.png">